bli1/bli1.github.io/_pages/cv.md

         • Developed a scheduler which aims to minimize the expected sum of electricity cost under the privacy awareness constraint in a smart home system.
         • Developed an iterative alternative algorithm to schedule appliances and rechargeable battery thus protects customer privacy and alleviates the influence of operation uncertainties introduced by non-schedulable appliances.

+* Other Projects

+        i) Short Video Understanding Challenge: predicted the probability that each user finishes watching and likes a given video based on a content-based, collaborative-based, and knowledge-based dataset. ii) Hybrid movie recommendation: suggested movies based on user preference, genre, and theme, and collaborative information, respectively. iii) Live basic math auto grader: applied for checking the handwritten basic math equations based on the MNIST classifier. iv) Language translator: implemented a statistical machine translation model that applied finite automata, transducer, n-gram language model and hard EM algorithm.

 * Split-Ring Resonator(SRR) Metamaterials Simulation and Fabrication